 Litter is unsightly and potentially dangerous and discarded food waste can attract rats and other pests.
 It is an offence to drop litter and offenders can be issued with a Fixed Penalty Notice.

-If you find litter on the street, especially dangerous litter, such as broken glass, or see a person littering, please contact us by calling 01256 844844 or report it online .
+If you find litter on the street, especially dangerous litter, such as broken glass, or see a person littering, please report it online.

 Litter bins in Basingstoke Town Centre are emptied daily.

-If you spot a litter bin which hasn’t been emptied please tell us by calling 01256 844844 or reporting it online.
+If you spot a litter bin which hasn’t been emptied please report it online.